powered by FreeFind

 All of the narrative on this family comes from The Ancestors of Lt.
 Amos Towne 1737-1793 of Arundel (Kennebunkport) Maine; By Walter Goodwin Davis; Printed Portland Maine, 1927.

-Other books listed in the Family History Library Catalogue which I have NOT seen are:
+Other books listed in the Family History Library Catalog which I have NOT seen are:

 A genealogical history of some of the descendants of Zaccheus Curtis of Salem, Mass., who arrived in Boston, April 5, 1635 on the ship James from Downtown Wiltonshire, England Simons, Emma Sophronia Curtis, 1851-1933.